-Before you start looking for jobs, here are eight things you need to do:
+Before you start looking for jobs, here are nine things you need to do:

 1. Get to know WaterlooWorks and check that your information is correct

 - Apply to co-op jobs